ascend4/ascend4/DER.md

 This replaced an earlier attempt to run a QRSlv-based initialization solve from `integrator_analyse`, which was the wrong layer.

-### Current blocker
+### Current status

-The architecture is now in the right place, but the startup initialization solve is still not correct.

-The simplest new regressions:
+The startup path now works for the new focused regressions:

 - [deriv.a4c](./models/test/lsode/deriv.a4c) `initial_decay`
 - [initial.a4c](./models/test/ida/initial.a4c) `ida_initial_decay`

-still fail.

-Observed symptom:

-- the temporary initialization solve reports a row-rank-deficient or otherwise inconsistent algebraic system
-- the intended startup condition

-$$
-y(t_0) = 1
-$$

-is not being applied correctly before integration begins
+The key fixes were:

+- derivative pseudo-instances are no longer destroyed during system teardown
+- repeated system builds rebuild dynamic derivative metadata from already bound relations
+- integrator startup reanalysis goes back through full `integrator_analyse(...)`, not only the engine-specific analyse function
+- IDA startup/debug output has been cleaned up so developer trace uses `MSG` and end-user diagnostics remain on `error_reporter`
+- the unsupported IDA `minstep` option now reports once per integrator instance, rather than on every internal reinitialisation

-So the remaining problem is no longer parser/type plumbing.
-It is the exact formulation of the temporary initialization problem built for startup.
+So the remaining work is no longer basic startup correctness.
+It is refinement and cleanup around the new initialization mode.

 ## Python / Object-View Support